YYsuni/code-mind/README.md

 - Type `/code` to switch to a code node (ts).
 - Use Ctrl/Command + s to save to local storage.

-## Why

-Xmind is the best mind mapping tool I have used, but it tends to freeze after working with hundreds of nodes.
-Additionally, I want to be able to write code with highlights within a mind map.

 ## To Do

 - [x] Background